 It is not uncommon that an insurance company will use someone’s pre-existing condition to avoid compensating an injured party.
 However, an initial denial of coverage does not mean all is lost.

 A pre-existing condition is a mental or physical ailment someone had before the incident.
 Below are some common pre-existing conditions that insurance companies will try and use to avoid liability.

 - Anxiety, depression, or other psychological conditions

 Insurance companies cannot deny a claim simply because of a pre-existing condition.
 However, they can deny it if the claim merely seeks to compensate for an earlier, unrelated injury.

 When a Pre-Existing Condition Is Not Related to the Claim

-If your pre-existing condition is not related to the injuries being claimed, the insurance company cannot deny your claim because of the pre-existing condition.
+If you had a health issue before the accident, and it’s not linked to your current claim, the insurance can’t use it to deny your claim.
 The following is evidence that can be used to help make your case:

 - Medical records: Medical records for the injury being claimed can be used to show the history of the injury.
 A medical record will show the claimed injury’s diagnosis, treatment, and recovery progress.
 Your medical records should have doctors’ notes concerning what caused the injury and whether it was linked to a pre-existing condition.

 - Medical history: You may be reluctant to share your medical history with an insurance company, but it tells the story of your health, including the pre-existing condition.
 Your medical history will show when you were treated for your pre-existing condition, what treatments you received, the recovery process, and indicate whether the pre-existing condition was asymptomatic at the time of the new accident.
 For example, if you hurt your neck ten years prior and received treatment but were no longer receiving treatment because the injury had fully healed, your medical history will show that.